DevRuibin/SpreadTheWorld/readme.md

 ## Contributing
 We welcome and encourage all contributions to the 'Spread The World' project!
 Please don't hesitate to share your ideas, report any bugs, or contribute to the code.

+Please refer [contributing.md](CONTRIBUTING.MD) to see the guidelines of contribution.

 ## License
 This project is licensed under the [MIT License](LICENSE.md).